-&lt;sup>24 See NCSL Presentation to CEC (March 7, 2018) at 16.
+24 See NCSL Presentation to CEC (3.7.2018) at 16.

-&lt;sup>25 The U.S. Department of Justice, Electric Energy Market Competition Task Force, Report to Congress on Competition in Wholesale and Retail Markets for Electric Energy at 91 (2006).
+25 The Department of Justice, Electric Energy Market Competition Task Force, Report to Congress on Competition in Wholesale and Retail Markets for Electric Energy at 91 (2006).

-&lt;sup>26 Jeff Lien, U.S. Department of Justice Economic Analysis Group Antitrust Division, Electricity Restructuring: What has Worked, What has Not, and What is Next at 2-3 (2008).
+26 Jeff Lien, U.S. Department of Justice Economic Analysis Group Antitrust Division, Electricity Restructuring: What has worked, what has not, and what is next at 2-3 (2008).

-&lt;sup>27 Matthew H. Brown & Richard P. Sedano, Nat'l Council on Elec.
-Policy, A Comprehensive View of U.S. Electric Restructuring with Policy Options for the Future at vii (2003).
+27 Matthew H. Brown & Richard P. Sedano, Nat'l Council on Elec.
+Policy, A Comprehensive View of U.S. Electric Restructuring with Policy Options for the Future at vii (2003)

-&lt;sup>28 Christina Simeone & John Hangar, A Case Study on Electric Competition Results in Pennsylvania: Real Benefits and Important Choices Ahead, Kleinman Center for Energy (October 28, 2016).
+28 Christina Simeone & John Hangar, A Case Study on Electric Competition Results in Pennsylvania: Real Benefits and Important Choices Ahead, Kleinman Center for Energy (October 28, 2016).

-restructured electricity markets in Pennsylvania at both the wholesale and retail levels, and estimates that residential customers obtaining service from a default provider in the competitive market continue to benefit from restructuring.
-The study asserts that residential customers in Pennsylvania had "the potential to enjoy significant savings as a result of restructuring via the utility-offered default service retail product," because restructuring "required the Pennsylvania Electric Distribution Companies to procure energy and related service from competitive wholesale markets rather than from cost-of-service regulation."
-With regard to benefits specifically for residential customers, the study concludes that "the switch to competitive procurement for default service has delivered potential savings for residential customers in the amount of over \$68 million per month in 2016, or over \$818 million for the 2016 year."
+that residential customers in Pennsylvania, "Had the potential to enjoy significant savings as a result of restructuring via the utility-offered default service retail product," because restructuring "required the Pennsylvania Electric Distribution Companies to procure energy and related service from competitive wholesale markets rather than from cost-of-service regulation.29" With regard to benefits specifically for residential customers, the study concludes that "the switch to competitive procurement for default service has delivered potential savings for residential customers in the amount of over \$68 million per month in 2016, or over \$818 million for the 2016 year."30

 On the other hand, the experience in Massachusetts indicates that consumers, particularly residential customers, in restructured electricity markets may be more vulnerable to higher electricity costs than they would be in a non-competitive market.
 In March of this year, the Massachusetts Attorney General's Office released a two-year study entitled, Are Consumers Benefitting from Competition?
-An Analysis of the Individual Residential Electric Supply Market In Massachusetts, concluding that "Massachusetts consumers in the competitive supply market paid \$176.8 million more than they would have paid if they had received electric supply from their electric company during the two-year period from July 2015 to June 2017."
-The study also concluded that residents in traditionally underserved communities paid higher rates to competitive suppliers, including "communities with low median incomes, communities with high percentages of households receiving subsidized low-income rates, communities with high percentages of minority households, and communities with high percentages of households with limited English proficiency."
-Finally, the study asserts that "individual residential customers have suffered large financial losses in the competitive supply market," and recommends that "legislators in Massachusetts consider eliminating the electric supply market for individual residential consumers."
+An Analysis of the Individual Residential Electric Supply Market In Massachusetts, concluding that "Massachusetts consumers in the competitive supply market paid \$176.8 million more than they would have paid if they had received electric supply from their electric company during the two-year period from July 2015 to June 2017."31 The study also concluded that residents in traditionally underserved communities paid higher rates to competitive suppliers, including "communities with low median incomes, communities with high percentages of households receiving subsidized low-income rates, communities with high percentages of nonority households, and communities with high percentages of households with limited English proficiency."32 Finally, the study asserts that "individual residential customers have suffered large financial losses in the competitive supply market," and recommends that "legislators in Massachusetts consider eliminating the electric supply market for individual residential consumers."33